(An Introduction for Beginners.)

 Gaming peripherals can be inexpensive and fun, adding a level of realistic control to your favorite game or simulator.

-Performance & Reputation of your computer parts
+Performance & reputation of your computer parts

 A site like Tom’s Hardware offers performance charts for CPUs, GPUs, and other components.

-A large online shopping site like Newegg has lots of customer reviews for all of its products.
+An extensive online shopping site like Newegg has lots of customer reviews for all of its products.

 PCPartPicker.com has guides and compatibility charts for computer components and builds.